wacncontent/CustomizeTool/output/articles/sql-database/sql-database-migrate-visualstudio-ssdt.md

 	![alt text](./media/sql-database-migrate-visualstudio-ssdt/09MigrateSSDT.png)

 9. When the database is free of errors right click on the project and select **Publish** to build and publish the database to a copy of the source database (it is highly recommended to use a copy, at least initially).
- - Before you publish, depending on the source SQL Server version (earlier than SQL Server 2014), you may need to reset the project’s target platform to enable deployment.
+ - Before you publish, depending on the source SQL Server version (earlier than SQL Server 2014), you may need to reset the project's target platform to enable deployment.
  - If you are migrating an older SQL Server database you must not introduce any features into the project that are not supported in the source SQL Server unless you first migrate the database to a newer version of SQL Server.

 	![alt text](./media/sql-database-migrate-visualstudio-ssdt/10MigrateSSDT.png)